 The chain of mistaken alerts began arousing confusion and fear when a siren that's part of the Diablo Canyon Power Plant's warning system began wailing Friday afternoon for no apparent reason, county emergency services manager Ron Alsop said.

-Earlier in the day, crews had upgraded the siren as part of Pacific Gas & Electric Co.'s summer-long revamp of the emergency system.
+Earlier in the day, crews had upgraded the siren as part of a summer-long revamp of the emergency system by Pacific Gas & Electric Co.

 To indicate there was no emergency, county officials issued an alert.

 "Unbeknownst to us, with a new emergency alert system, it also triggered the new wireless alert cellphone system," Alsop said.

 Across the county, people's cellphones buzzed with a special tone and a vague message that said there was a "civil emergency in this area" and people should "prepare for action."

 The warning halted wine tasting at the Saucelito Canyon Vineyard & Winery in San Luis Obispo, manager Katherine Taylor said.

 "I had 15 people here, looking at their phones and asking what to do," she said.